MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fonts.rst

 ~~~~~~

 `fontbm`_ is a free cross-platform (Linux / MacOS / Windows) command line bitmap font generator.
-It is based on FreeType2 and generates exactly the same font on any operating systems.
+It is based on FreeType2 and generates exactly the same font on any operating system.

 The next command line generates a ``.fnt`` from the font file ``SourceSansPro-Regular.ttf`` with a size of 24 pixels: